International Education in Penang

 Malaysia’s plan has so far been successful; expat numbers on the rise throughout the country and this includes Penang.
 So if you’re planning a move here within the next couple of years, keep an eye out for brand new international schools opening up too.

-Below, we have compiled our top 5 international schools in Penang.
+Below, we have compiled the top 5 international schools in Penang according to our users.
 However, there are another 6 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Penang based on your requirements.